 This command creates the symmetry of a pipeline portion.
 The created components are the same as the original ones, only their position is symmetrical.
+The pre-selection is taken into account.

+- 1. Run the command RP_Mirror

+- 2. Select a pipeline or part of it (The completion option might help)

+- 3. Choose the mirror plane.

+- 4. Validate

-The pre-selection is taken into account. === Usage === - Run the command RP_Mirror - 1 | Label_ISO ;DN;Part number;Mass;Lineic mass;Material Select a pipe line or part of it (The completion option might help) - Choose the mirror plane. - Validate ===Options === Copy This option is available only if you selected the whole pipeline.
-If you select yes, the original line is kept, else it is removed.
-Completion This option helps with the selection: - NoCompletion (Default): you will select components and pipes one by one [] CoaxialSection: you will select coaxial sections of your pipeline one by one - SameDNsection: Your selection will be extended across the pipeline until there is a change of nominal diameter - WholePipeline: The whole pipeline will be selected Mirror plane You have several ways to select the Mirror Plane: - Default: Select two points within the current CPlane -3points: Define a custom plane - XAxis: Symmetry based on X axe - YAxis: Symmetry based on Y axe ==== RP Avoidance ==== This command builds an avoidance on a pipe, in order to avoid an
+- Copy: This option is available only if you selected the whole pipeline.
+If you select yes, the original line is kept, else it is removed. - Completion: This option helps with the selection: - NoCompletion (Default): you will select components and pipes one by one CoaxialSection: you will select coaxial sections of your pipeline one by one - SameDNsection: Your selection will be extended across the pipeline until there is a change of nominal diameter - WholePipeline: The whole pipeline will be selected - Mirror plane: - Default: Select two points within the current CPlane - 3points: Define a custom plane - $\circ\,$ XAxis: Symmetry based on X axe - $\circ\,$ YAxis: Symmetry based on Y axe